CortexDeveloper/ecs-messages/README.md

 //pass world and parent system group for messages internal systems MessageBroadcaster.InitializeInWorld(defaultWorld, defaultWorld.GetOrCreateSystemManaged<SimulationSystemGroup>());
 ```

+It's better to place it under parent system group close to end of your systems execution order.
+Internal systems contains ones that remove messages automaticaly, so it will give you oportunity to proccess messages before they would be deleted.

 ## Disposing

 Service also have API to dispose from world.